 Quick Look: VTech Go!
 Go!
 Smart Wheels Press and Race

 As if there weren’t enough options already, there are also the Press and Race Smart Wheels variants.
 These look like a beefier version of their standard counterparts, and rocket forward when pressed down or rolled backward on the ground.

 I find the Press and Race functionality is pretty underwhelming, as they barely move forward after being pressed down.
 They also function pretty poorly as a pull back car, not even competing with the awesome pull back cars I had as a child.

 The aesthetic of them is also a little wonky compared to the regular Smart Wheels, due to them being taller and having a gap where they can be pushed down.
 All things considered, our little guy still likes to play with them, and they’re still really durable.
 At a few dollars more a piece, you’re probably better off getting the standard cars.

 VTech Go!
 Go!
 Smart Wheels Are a Go!

 It was roughly one year ago when our son received his Go!
 Go!
 Smart Wheels fire truck.
 He now has a small armada of these things and I see no end in sight.
 They’re cheap, they’re indestructible, and he loves them.
 Also, he’s actually learned various words from hearing their songs so many times.

 “VTech: From making phones to raising our children.”

 Kidding aside, I can’t give these things enough praise.
 The life of an average parent is hard enough.
 Don’t complicate it by buying a ton of horrible, cheap, toys.
 Do yourself a favor and pick some up for your little one.
 Boy, girl, it doesn’t matter: garbage trucks and helicopters are a kickass toy for any kid.
-The below pack might as well be labeled the “Smart Wheels Greatest Hits,” as it features all three of our favorites.

 For those of you looking for a great gift idea for a toddler, Smart Wheels can’t steer you wrong.